profweston/stock-analysis/README.md

 ### Execution Performance

 The first analysis of this data was executing utilizing a VBA script designed with nested loops.
 The outer loop cycled through the tickers identified for each stock.
-The inner loop mined the row data to determine the total volume and used the starting price and ending price to calculate the yearly return for each unique ticker.
+The code to perform this is pictured below.

 <p align="center">
 <img src="Resources/Timer_2017_loop.png" width="300" height="300">     <img src="Resources/Timer_2017_index_.png" width="300" height="300">
 </p>

+The inner loop mined the data for each unique ticker for the total valume and the starting and ending price to calculate the yearly return.
+This code is pictured below.

 <p align="center">
 <img src="Resources/Timer_2018_loop.png" width="300" height="300">    <img src="Resources/Timer_2018_index.png" width="300" height="300">